-It may feel awkward to ask for references but do so regardless if it makes you feel more comfortable.
+It may feel awkward to ask for references, but do so regardless if it makes you feel more comfortable.
 Before selecting a plumber, you should ask this question.
-If they cannot provide references, check their reviews on Google and Yelp to see what previous customers have to say about the work they have provided in the past.
+If they cannot provide references, check their reviews on Google and Yelp to see what previous customers have to say about the work they have provided.

-Nothing is more frustrating than having to hire a second plumber to finish a task because the first one lacked the necessary tools.
+Nothing is more frustrating than hiring a second plumber to finish a task because the first one lacked the necessary tools.

 Do they, for example, do video inspections to locate obstructions in drain lines, or do they still rely on snaking drains and hope for the best?
 Is it possible for them to fix a sewage line that runs through your yard with minimal damage to your landscaping, or do they claim they’ll have to dig up your entire yard?

 If a business is new, it is possible that it does not yet have a track record.
 What if you have a problem six months from now, but they are no longer in business?
-This is why you should use a reputable plumbing company that will answer the phone and stands behind their work.
-Most reputable companies offer some type of warranty and 100% satisfaction guaranteed.
-This is crucial in order to keep a good reputation in the community.
+This is why you should use a reputable plumbing company to answer the phone and stand behind their work.
+Most reputable companies offer some warranty and satisfaction is guaranteed.
+This is crucial to keep a good reputation in the community.

-As we previously stated, reading online reviews is one of the best ways to get a true idea of the type of work the company really provides.
-Nowadays, it is uncommon for a company to have little to no reviews, unless they are just starting out.
+As we previously stated, reading online reviews is one of the best ways to get an accurate idea of the type of work the company provides.
+Nowadays, it is uncommon for a company to have little to no reviews unless they are just starting.

-A service or trip charge is charged by many plumbing and other service-based companies.
+Many plumbing and other service-based companies charge a service or trip charge.
 The aim of this fee, which can range from $50 to $150, is to pay the expense of having a professional visit to your home and fully analyze the problem.
 When this is the case, they should not only inform you that there is a price for someone to come out, but they should also fully explain the charges before any repairs are done.